-In present ownership she had a major refit in 1996/7, the major items of work detailled in the specifiation below, to produce a 100% sound yacht in exceptionally nice condition ensuring that the next owner will have one of the best and most notable yachts of her size in UK.
+In the previous ownership she had a major refit in 1996/7, the major items of work detailed in the specification below, to produce a 100% sound yacht in exceptionally nice condition ensuring she continues to sail for years to come.

 She was imported to UK VAT exempt under the Transfer of Residence Relief.